top of page

 DNA

-In principle the Falcon had the same requirements as the Maverick during development.
+In principle the Falcon had the same requirements as my LEI-kites during development.
 It should have a good performance, but this must be very easy to access.
 It has to inflate with air quickly and be completely problem-free during the relaunch even if there is very little wind and therefore takes longer.
 This relaunch should also only be possible by pulling on one backline similar to tube kites.
 Of course I would like to have the pressure build-up on my foil kite very directly, but it should never overwhelm me, let alone stress me.
 I would much rather concentrate on foiling instead of having to open the folded wing tips again while riding.
 The two most important points for me were definitely an extremely low weight of the entire kite and a very direct depower effect which I usually only have with tube kites.
 A very high agility was a must anyway otherwise the kite would not be fun at all for me.
 Ernst and I are more than satisfied with the result.

 CONSTRUCTION